Bobbybose/Compiler_Design/Program1/README.md

 ## How to Run
 To run without input file, do './lexical_analyzer'

-To run with input file, do './lexical_analyzer < input-file
+To run with input file, do './lexical_analyzer < input-file'

 ## Program Design
 Program consists of three main parts: declarations section, rules section, and user code section.